homezloco/Pycommerce/ImplementationPlan.md

 - ✅ **Admin Sidebar Navigation**: Fixed persistent sidebar menu for improved admin panel navigation

 - ✅ **Order Detail Enhancement**: Fixed product name display in the order items list to show proper product names instead of SKUs
+- ✅ **Order Status Improvements**: Updated order status to use string values instead of integers for improved readability and better display in the admin interface
+- ✅ **Shipping Notifications**: Added email notification system for shipping status updates
 ### In Progress:

 - 🔄 **Admin Dashboard**: Enhancing admin controls and analytics